SenseiBao/MobTalkerSDK/README.md

 What this does is that, you can use this to comfortably build and test your Mob Talker Script.
 It's a Mini VN Engine Written in Python, a Java version of this VN Engine is what powers the Mob Talker Mod.
 You can use this mini VN Engine to transpile and test the Mob Talker script in terminal.

-As of this writing, unfortunately, asset management is still manual.
 This is a tool designed for Mod Developer's use for now.
 (To Compliment the Mob Talker Redux VN Framework).
 I want to make a nicer version of this tiny SDK, but eh, this is as far as I can go for now.

 ...